-Why use loop lighting?
+Why use loop lighting in portrait photography?

 The loop lighting pattern is subtle, with just a hint of shadow cast across the face.
 It creates a nice bright look, because there are few shadows, but enough to create more definition in the face than flat lighting.
 Plus it’s good for creating catchlights in your subject’s eyes, which brings a portrait to life.

 Loop lighting ideally suited to a light and airy style shoot.
-However it also works well with a dark and moody style image, although not as moody and atmospheric as the more dramatic Rembrandt and split lighting patterns.
+However, it also works well with a dark and moody style image, although not as moody and atmospheric as the more dramatic Rembrandt and split lighting patterns.

 Because of its versatility, headshot photographers use loop lighting frequently.

-What kind of face suits loop lighting?
+What kind of face suits loop lighting style?

 Loop lighting suits most people and works ideally with oval-shaped faces.
 The downward sloping shadow created by loop lighting, appears to lengthen the face, so it’s also flattering for round or square faces.
 In a subtle way it also defines the cheekbones, making them seem slightly higher.